jstpp/mySimpleWorkshops/README.md

 2. Adjust configuration located in `include/config.php`.
 It would be **necessary to enable Microsoft login**.

 > [!tip]
 > To enable usage of Microsoft Graph (method of authentication) You need to register your app in proper Microsoft platform.
-More informations [here](https://learn.microsoft.com/en-us/graph/auth-register-app-v2).
+More information [here](https://learn.microsoft.com/en-us/graph/auth-register-app-v2).

 > [!caution]
 > Don't share generated microsoft app credentials with others!